Aly-Mahmoud/CPP-El-Tawel/Lecture_Data+Notes/README.md

         std::cout <<"Account::Deposite()" <<std::endl;
     }

-    // if you have virtual function you must have virtual destructor other wise you would have undefined behvior virtual ~Account()
+    // if you have virtual function you must have virtual destructor otherwise you would have undefined behvior virtual ~Account()
     {
         std::cout << "Account::destructor" <<std::endl;
     }
 };

 class Saving : public Account